Steve Roberts (Missouri politician)

-Steven Roberts (born 1988/1989) is an American Democratic politician serving in the 5th district of the Missouri Senate.
-Roberts' election on January 6, 2021, made him the youngest black State Senator in Missouri history.
-Roberts previously served in the Missouri House of Representatives from 2017 to 2021.
-While in the House, he was selected by his colleagues to serve as Chairman of the Missouri Legislative Black Caucus.
-Roberts is also a member of the Air National Guard.
+Steven Roberts (born 1988/1989) is an American politician.
+He is a member of the Missouri Senate from the 5th district, serving since 2020.
+He previously represented the 77th district in the Missouri House of Representatives from 2017 to 2021.
+He is a member of the Democratic Party.

-Roberts serves as the Minority Whip of the Missouri Senate.

 Early life and education

 Steven Craig Roberts, II was born in St. Louis, Missouri to Eva Frazer, a medical doctor, and Steven Craig Roberts, Sr., a former St. Louis alderman.

 Roberts graduated from the University of Miami with a Bachelor of Science in Psychology and Communication Studies and received his Juris Doctor degree from Pepperdine University School of Law.
-While in law school, Roberts worked in the U.S. Congress as a legislative intern; as a certified law clerk with the District Attorney’s Office in Compton, California; and assisted the Counsel to Secure Justice in New Delhi, India.
+In law school, Roberts worked in the U.S. Congress as a legislative intern; as a certified law clerk with the District Attorney’s Office in Compton, California; and assisted the Counsel to Secure Justice in New Delhi, India.
 During his final semester, Roberts worked with a clinic in Los Angeles, California that assisted with refugees fleeing persecution obtain asylum in the United States.

-Early career

 After completing law school, Roberts joined AP Wireless Infrastructure Partners, LLC.
-Roberts returned to St. Louis in 2014 where he worked as an assistant circuit attorney.
-He was terminated in 2015, the circumstances of which are still in dispute.
-Roberts maintains he was asked to resign after he began collecting campaign money to run for Circuit Attorney, while former Circuit Attorney Jennifer Joyce's office stated, "...his termination was a result of his poor performance."

-Military service
+Military career

 Roberts joined the Missouri Air National Guard in 2018.
 After completing the Total Force Officer Training at Maxwell Air Force Base, Roberts was commissioned as a Second Lieutenant in the United States Air Force; dually serving as both a member of the Missouri Air National Guard as well as a member of the United States Air Force.

 Roberts was promoted to the rank of Captain after graduating from the United States Air Force’s Judge Advocate Staff Officer Course (JASOC) in 2021.

 Political career

-Roberts was elected to the Missouri House of Representatives in 2016 and served 2 two-year terms in Missouri’s 77th House District.
-In 2020, Roberts successfully ran for the Missouri Senate’s 5th District.

-Missouri House of Representatives
+Circuit Attorney's office

+Roberts served as a St. Louis assistant circuit attorney when he was arrested for sexual assault in April 2015.
+Roberts was suspended by the Circuit Attorney’s Office and the Circuit Attorney’s Office launched an independent investigation into Roberts.
+Jillian S. Anderson, an assistant prosecuting attorney in St. Charles County, served as the outside investigator.
+Following Anderson's investigation, the office deferred prosecution of Roberts and ended his suspension.

+In October of 2015, St. Louis Circuit Attorney Jennifer Joyce fired Roberts.
+While Roberts' spokesperson claimed the office did not provide a reason for firing him, Circuit Attorney Joyce stated, “we can say conclusively that his termination was a result of his poor performance.
+No other factors were involved.”

+Joyce also further elaborated that Roberts was “provided written notice of his performance issues and he has met dozens of times with his supervisors who worked diligently to help him succeed at the office.
+The Circuit Attorney’s Office has been more than fair with Mr. Roberts, including allowing him to return to the office after no charges were filed following his recent arrest.”
+Roberts maintains he was asked to resign after he began collecting campaign money to run for Circuit Attorney.